-4.9.9 Applying community development approaches in social work.

-Experience of this may be gained through action learning or project work where sufficient opportunities are not available in real-life practice. (e.g. drawing up a plan of how community needs might be met during and post Covid19)
+Experiences 4.9.9 may be gained through action learning or project work where sufficient opportunities are not available in real-life practice.

 5. Teaching and Assessment Requirements for Practice Learning

 5.1 Teaching and assessment requirements for practice learning will be specified.